sassinzz13/curriculum-checker/README.md

 ```
 then it will automatically run djangos `python manage.py runserver` through the help of docker

-to fetch the endpoints follow the following:
+to fetch the endpoints follow the following in the hosted API:
 #### Login:
 ```
 https://curriculum-checker.onrender.com/accounts/api/login/